diegoversiani/underskeleton/README.md

 ## Installation

-Create your copy of Underskeleton and name it to your taste at [getunderskeleton.com/download](http://getunderskeleton.com/download), copy from branch master.
+Create your copy of Underskeleton and name it to your taste at [getunderskeleton.com/download](http://getunderskeleton.com/download), copy from [latest release](https://github.com/diegoversiani/underskeleton/releases).
 Then:

 - Login to your WordPress backend
 - Go to Appearance → Themes → Add New → Upload Theme